wassimchakib/ToDo-list-best-practices/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Webpack
+# TODo-list-best-practices

-> This is a boilerplate webpack that can be used as a starting point for projects.
+> This is todo list project using best practices.

 ## Built With